nogalevy/ex4-java-neviim-ex4_tali_kalev_noga_levy/movie-app/README.md

+# Exercise #4
 ## Authors
 * Name: Noga Levy Email: levyno@edu.hac.ac.il
 * Name: Tali Kalev Email: talikal@edu.hac.ac.il

+## General Explanation
+In this assignment we implemented an e-commerce website that uses the TMDB API to search, explore and "purchase" movies and tv shows using react js on the client side and Spring REST API and session beans as well as an SQL database for recording purchases.

+### Client Side:
+- There are 3 main pages, the home page which displays the data retrieved from the TMDB API, the Cart page, which displays the items the user has added to the cart and option to purchase, and a Checkout page (only displayed if there are items in the cart) which allows the user to complete their purchase.

+#### Search Attributes
+- Genre : The user can choose from a list of genres, this will retrieve a list of movies that are of the types chosen (logical AND)
+- Release Year : The user can search by year, this will retrieve a list of movies that were released during the inputted year
+- Title : The user can search by title, this will retrieve a list of movies or tv shows with the title inputted.

+Note: Searching by genre is done by choosing items from the 'Choose Genre' dropdown.
+To search by title or year, the user must use the toggle button next to the search bar in order to search by desired option.

+### Server Side:
+- some server side stuff

+## Additional Note:
+- only previous searches of type 'Title' are added to the search history
+- user can add movie item only once to cart
+- each movie/tv show has a modal, once opened displays more details about the item

+## ============================================

+## README PROVIDED:

 # Getting Started with Create React App